MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-model-driven.md

 <!--from editor: Suggest changing the following sentence to "You need a Common Data Service user role to use the business card reader." -->

-Users need to be entitled to the **common data service user** role to be able to consume the business card reader.
+You need the **common data service user** role to use the business card reader.

 ## Add the business card reader